msiddique-zz/paypal-integration-nodejs/README.md

 ## 3- Create Developer App
 Go to 'My Apps and Credentials' tab located in dashboard panel on left side.<br />
-Click on 'Create App' and fill up the form to create app<br />
+Click on 'Create App' and fill up the forms to create app<br />

 ## 4- Get App's credentials
  Copy 'Client ID' & 'Secret' of your app<br /><br />